 On a periodic basis, management reviews the Company's inventory quantities on hand for obsolescence, physical deterioration, changes in price levels and the existence of quantities on hand which may not reasonably be expected to be sold within the normal operating cycle of the Company's operations.
 To the extent that any of these conditions is believed to exist or the market value of the inventory expected to be realized in the ordinary course of business is otherwise no longer as great as its carrying value, an allowance against the inventory value is established.
-To the extent that this allowance is established or increased during an accounting period, an expense is recorded in cost of goods sold in the Company's consolidated statements of income.
-Only when inventory for which an allowance has been established is later sold or is otherwise disposed of is the allowance.
+To the extent that this allowance is established or increased during an accounting period, an expense is recorded in cost of products sold in the Company's condensed consolidated statements of income.
+Only when inventory for which an allowance has been established is later sold or is otherwise disposed of is the allowance reduced accordingly.
+Significant management judgment is required in determining the amount and adequacy of this allowance.
 In the event that actual results differ from management's estimates or these estimates and judgments are revised in future periods, the Company may not fully realize the carrying value of its inventory or may need to establish additional allowances, either of which could materially impact the Company's financial position and results of operations.

-Provision for Income Taxes: The Company's provision for income taxes includes all currently payable federal, state, local and foreign taxes and is based upon the Company's estimated annual effective tax rate, which is based on the Company's forecasted annual pre-tax income, as adjusted for certain expenses within the consolidated statements of income that will never be deductible on the Company's tax returns and certain charges expected to be deducted on the Company's tax returns that will never be deducted on the consolidated statements of income, multiplied by the statutory tax rates for the various jurisdictions in which the Company operates and reduced by certain anticipated tax credits.
-The Company provides for deferred income taxes based on the differences are expected to reverse.
+Provision for Income Taxes: The Company's provision for income taxes includes all currently payable federal, state, local and foreign taxes and is based upon the Company's estimated annual effective tax rate, which is based on the Company's forecasted annual pre-tax income, as adjusted for certain expenses within the condensed consolidated statements of income that will never be deductible on the Company's tax returns and certain charges expected to be deducted on the Company's tax returns that will never be deducted on the condensed consolidated statements of income, multiplied by the statutory tax rates for the various jurisdictions in which the Company operates and reduced by certain anticipated tax credits.
+The Company provides for deferred income taxes based on the difference between the financial statement and tax bases of assets and liabilities using enacted tax rates that will be in effect when the differences are expected to reverse.
 The Company's policy is to recognize the effect that a change in enacted tax rates would have on net deferred income tax assets and liabilities in the period that the tax rates are changed.

 The Company files income tax returns in the many jurisdictions within which it operates, including the U.S., several U.S. states and the People's Republic of China.
-The statute of limitations for the Company's filed income tax returns varies by jurisdiction; tax years open to federal or state general examination or other adjustment as of September 29, 2013 were the fiscal years ended March 28, 2010, April 3, 2011, April 1, 2012 and March 31, 2013, as well as the fiscal year ended March 29, 2009 for several states.
+The statute of limitations for the Company's filed income tax returns varies by jurisdiction; tax years open to federal or state general examination or other adjustment as of December 29, 2013 were the fiscal years ended April 3, 2011, April 1, 2012 and March 31, 2013, as well as the fiscal year ended March 28, 2010 for several states.